akalinow/TPCReco/MonteCarlo/Modules/README.md

   * `"ModelPath"` - `string`, path to the directory with STL files
   * `"MaterialColors"` - definition of material colors, as in the config above
   * `"Solids"` - definition of different solids for each material, wildcards can be used
+NOTE: When `"ModelPath"` is empty (or points to a non-existing directory) then Geant4 will simply create a cube of **1m x 1m x 1m** volume filled with the specified gas mixture.
+The code will run a little bit faster (about 10%), but the tracks originated outside of the active TPC volume will not be obscured by the realistic drift cage and vacuum vessel geoemtry!

 ## Generator